sokmontrey/autopp-diff/README.md

 In case you are wondering, this create a graph that look something like this:

 ![image of sin(a+b) graph](./img/1.png)

+I will be referring to $f$ as End node, a and b as Variable Node or Leaves Node.

 Give set node's value: ${\color{Emerald}a = 0.1}$,  ${\color{Orange}b = 0.25}$